jimdis/jimdis.github.io/about.md

 >
 > -Michelangelo

-Always reading something that will hopefully make me wiser (currently "Sapiens"), always having some sort of health or happiness-related project going on (currently brewing Kombucha), always looking at TED talks or Youtube clips about some topic of intrest (currently retro gaming consoles), and reading blogs about self improvement, health, training etc (a couple of favorites: [Raptitude](https://www.raptitude.com/2010/07/your-lifestyle-has-already-been-designed/) and [James Clear](https://jamesclear.com), or [Leangains](https://leangains.com) for all your training needs!)
+Always reading something that will hopefully make me wiser (currently "Sapiens"), always having some sort of health or happiness-related project going on (currently brewing Kombucha), always looking at TED talks or YouTube clips about some topic of interest (currently retro gaming consoles), and reading blogs about self improvement, health, training etc (a couple of favorites: [Raptitude](https://www.raptitude.com/2010/07/your-lifestyle-has-already-been-designed/) and [James Clear](https://jamesclear.com), or [Leangains](https://leangains.com) for all your training and diet needs!)

 ### Investing